-The State Government has launched a number of important initiatives to improve community awareness of shark activity, provide some protection at our most popular beaches and connect the community with safety information so we can all make informed decisions about our water use.
-Our aim?
-To help you keep enjoying our beaches…safely.
+The Western Australian Government has implemented a number of initiatives to help improve community awareness of shark activity, provide some protection at our most popular beaches and connect the community with safety information so we can all make informed decisions about our water use.

 - $175,000 for two surveillance towers at Cottesloe Beach to help lifesavers better monitor swimmers.